 The difficulty in not being able to offer someone something to fix a problem

-Would she have chosen Neurology if she had to do it all over again?
+Would she choose neurology if she had to do it all over again?

-Yes, Allison thinks the brain is the most fascinating thing in the human body because it defines who we are as people and human beings.
+Yes, Allison thinks the brain is the most fascinating thing in the human body because it defines who we are as people and human beings.'I think the brain is the most fascinating thing in the human body because it defines who we are as people and human beings.'Click To Tweet

 - Neuromuscular specialists